Close

 Smart torque tightening strategies for you

-It’s true; the industry standard of tightening strategies in which torque and angle is controlled and monitored is effective, but as long as the friction of the joint remains consistent.
+It’s true; the industry standard of tightening strategies in which torque and angle are controlled and monitored is effective as long as the friction of the joint remains consistent.
 What about those working in low torque processes, where even the slightest variation in friction has tremendous effects?
 Those in the electronics, medical equipment, or avionics segments?
 Atlas Copco has you covered.
-Our Seating Control Strategy and Torque Seating Monitoring strategies are your answers!
+Our Seating Control Strategy and Torque Seating Monitoring strategies are your answers to remaining consistent while performing tightenings with automatic screwdrivers!

-To learn more about our innovative product offerings for MicroTorque assembly processes, contact us and schedule a demo today!
+To learn more about our innovative product offerings for MicroTorque in lb screwdriver assembly processes, contact us and schedule a demo today!

 Subscribe to our newsletter for more insights!